 \subsection{Biological Prior: The Submovement Theory}

 The proposed tokenization draws on the \emph{submovement theory} of motor control~\citep{krebs1999quantization,elliott2001century,rohrer2004submovements,hogan2012dynamic, miranda2018complex}.
-The theory treats the hand/wrist as the upper-limb's end-effector and posits that its continuous motion can be described as a superposition of discrete bell-shaped kinematic units, called \emph{submovements}, as illustrated in Figure~\ref{fig:submovements} (right end).
-For axis $i \in {x,y,z}$, velocity is expressed as
+The theory treats the hand/wrist as the upper-limb's end-effector and posits that its continuous motion can be described as a superposition of discrete, bell-shaped kinematic units known as \emph{submovements}.
+For each local coordinate axis of the wrist $i \in \{x,y,z\}$, velocity is expressed as

 where $K$ is the number of submovements.
-Each submovement $k$ is defined by a normalized bell-shaped basis function $\sigma(\cdot)$ with onset $\tau_k$ and duration $d_k$ that are shared across the three axes, while the peak velocity $\bar{v}_{ik}$ remains independent for each axis.
+Each submovement $k$ can be defined by a normalized bell-shaped basis function $\sigma(\cdot)$ with an onset $\tau_k$ and duration $d_k$ that are shared across the three axes, while the peak velocity $\bar{v}_{ik}$ remains independent for each axis.

-The canonical bell-shaped profile originates from observations of point-to-point reaching tasks—the most fundamental form of goal-directed upper-limb movement—where the hand moves between two positions, starting and ending at rest~\citep{guigon2007computational}.
+The canonical bell-shaped profile originates from observations of point-to-point reaching tasks---the most fundamental form of goal-directed upper-limb movement---where the hand moves between two positions, starting and ending at rest~\citep{guigon2007computational}.
 Crucially, this profile exhibits \textit{shape invariance}: although parameters such as duration $d_k$ and peak velocity $\bar{v}_{ik}$ scale with movement distance and speed, the underlying normalized shape $\sigma(\cdot)$ remains constant~\citep{flash1985coordination}.
-Submovement theory generalizes this principle to complex behaviors, modeling continuous velocity profiles as sequences of partially overlapping submovements~\citep{hogan2012dynamic}.
+Submovement theory generalizes this principle to complex behaviors, modeling continuous velocity profiles as sequences of partially overlapping sublinear movements~\citep{hogan2012dynamic}.